Stroke-IMPaCT

 Option one

-Attending up to three appointments (approx 30 minutes each) where you will be asked to provide basic medical, health and demographic information as well as donating a sample of blood.
+You will be asked to provide basic medical, health and demographic information and donate a sample of blood at each appointment.

 Option two

-Participants will be provided with transport or compensated for travel costs.
-Those selected to undergo a brain scan will receive a payment of £30.
+All participants will be provided with transport or compensated for travel costs.
+Those completing option two will receive £30 for each brain scan appointment.

 Recruiting until